btrofimo/baserow/docs/technical/field-metadata.md

 The field metadata system provides a way to store and manage per-field, per-row metadata in Baserow tables.
 This metadata is stored separately from the actual field values and is used to track additional information about fields that doesn't belong in the primary data model.

-**Primary use case**: Tracking AI field generation status (pending, generating, success, error) with timestamps and error details.
+**Primary use case**: Tracking AI field generation status (generating, success, error) with timestamps and error details.

 ## Architecture